 Skip to main content

 The Agent Conversations API lets you ask a language model a question, have it call tools to gather more information, and get back a structured answer — all through a few HTTP calls.
-The model can use server-side tools (anything exposed by a Model Context Protocol server, like the Narrative docs search) or client-side tools (where it asks you a question and waits for your reply).
+The model can use MCP-resolved tools (anything exposed by a Model Context Protocol server, like the Narrative docs search) or caller-declared tools (where it asks you a question and waits for your reply).
 This page is a complete reference: the moving pieces, the parameters, three end-to-end examples, and the most common things that go wrong.

 What it does